Samsung's MicroLED TVs have reportedly been delayed due to manufacturing troubles

 According to the report, the design of the 89-inch panel requires LED chips that measure 34μm by 85μm, far smaller than those used in larger existing models, which are 75μm by 125μm.

-It appears that manufacturing these tiny LED chips and attaching the 11.3 million of them necessary for the 89-inch model 0.44mm apart is proving to be more difficult than anticipated, with a low yield rate as many chips are becoming defective during the transfer process when they are fixed to the LTPS (low-temperature polycrystalline silicon) backplane.
+It appears that manufacturing these tiny LED chips and attaching the 11.3 million of them necessary for the 89-inch model just 0.44mm apart is proving more difficult than anticipated.
+Many chips are becoming defective during the transfer process when they are fixed to the LTPS (low-temperature polycrystalline silicon) backplane, which is resulting in a low yield rate.

 Samsung is believed to still be on track to start production of its 99-inch microLED TV during the second quarter of this year, as this model uses the same printed circuit board technology used on the 110-inch version that was launched last year.